 A 52 to 54 STC (sound transmission class) rating is achieved for floor assemblies, and a 50 to 62 STC rating is achieved for wall assemblies.
-The concrete topping on the CLT floor panels increases the weight and stiffness of the floor assembly.
+The concrete topping on the CLT floor panels, in addition to contributing to the fire-protection strategy, increases the weight and stiffness of the floor assembly.
 The concrete topping, in combination with the air space incorporated into the ceiling assembly, and the carpeting and resilient flooring finishes, reduce the overall floor hardness and the impact sound transmission.

-- Reduced on-site waste and related disposal costs. - Opportunities for other complementary products and concurrent off-site work to take place in controlled conditions. - Fewer change orders being issued and information or clarifications being requested. - Reduced schedule time and on-site labour costs for follow-up trades from: - mass panel penetrations accurately aligned between floors making the installation of vertical Mechanical Electrical Plumbing (MEP) runs easier; - negligible shimming and furring of demising walls; - negligible shimming and furring of ceilings, ceiling drops and horizontal chases; and - negligible adjustments or re-fitting of cabinetry and millwork.
+- Opportunities for other complementary products and concurrent off-site work to take place in controlled conditions. - Fewer change orders being issued and information or clarifications being requested. - Reduced schedule time and on-site labour costs for follow-up trades from: - mass panel penetrations accurately aligned between floors making the installation of vertical Mechanical Electrical Plumbing (MEP) runs easier; - negligible shimming and furring of demising walls; - negligible shimming and furring of ceilings, ceiling drops and horizontal chases; and - negligible adjustments or re-fitting of cabinetry and millwork.